 Larger properties allow for economies of scale, making professional management affordable that might not be available with smaller properties.

 Some Disadvantages of Syndicated Property Investment:

-- No actual ownership of property by the investor themselves
+- No actual ownership of the property by the investor themselves

-- No ability to create a long term passive income earning potential from individual property ownership
+- No ability to create a long term income stream from owning properties

-- Generally, most syndication investments do not have a long term “never sell” philosophy.
-Meaning once a suitable profit has been made, the syndicate will sell and return investors funds plus profits.
+- Syndication investment does not have a "never sell" philosophy- meaning once the project is completed, and/or has reached it's targeted return, the syndicate will sell, and return the investors funds plus any profits.

 - Syndicates can fill up very quickly, are not open to the public, often have high minimum investment amounts and only qualified investors can apply